kandwalaaryan/Processes-in-Shared-Memory/README.md

 # IPC Mechanisms: Time Measurement of Processes

-This repository contains two C programs demonstrating the use of Inter-Process Communication (IPC) mechanisms to measure the execution time of a command.
-The programs showcase the use of shared memory and pipes in a POSIX environment.
+In this repository, you'll find two C programs that illustrate how to utilize Inter-Process Communication (IPC) techniques to time the execution of a command.
+These programs highlight the application of shared memory and pipes within a POSIX environment.

 ## Overview